CDFA – Certified Divorce Financial Analyst

 As a CDFA, I can help you address any and all of these possible deficits.
 As a result, you can be much more confident you will not miss something important or be taken advantage of financially.

-I am able to provide this service for either or both parties in a divorce.
-When I provide this service for one party, I cannot also be the couple’s mediator because of possible concerns regarding my impartiality.
+I am able to provide this service for one or both spouses in a divorce.
+When I provide this service for both spouses, it is normally in the context of the mediation process.

 Here are some potential benefits from including a CDFA in your divorce process where appropriate:

 - clear understanding of your current and future financial picture;

 - better focus on reaching a fair and workable settlement;